ddaLogin/api.tiler/readme.md

 - Save `token` from api response
 - Attach your `token` to all next requests in `Authorization` header
 - Example - `Authorization: Bearer your_token_here`
+- Attention, `token` is single-time.
+All authorization api, where token is required, response to you new token in `Authorization` response header.

 #### Swagger Authorization
 - Make auth request